Mugzo/password_sender/README.md

         az deployment sub create --location <location> --template-file <path-to-repo/bicep/main.bicep>
         ```

 3. After the deployment is finished, navigate to the Web App where you'll discover the Default domain.
+The initial visit may take a few minutes for the application to deploy.
+Subsequent visits should load the website correctly.

 ## Note